-1. Cushion Filling
+Cushion Filling/ Polyester Filling

 ✅ Pros: The pros of using the cushion filling is that it is soft, light and easy to use.
 Cheap to buy and acquire when you need it. ❌ Cons: The lightness means it can easily be moved or knocked off the surface.

 Alternatively, you can use batting and wadding scraps, pulled apart and fluffed up to create the soft fibers of stuffing.